Shopping Cart

 Born in 1718 in London, England, Thomas elevated woodworking from a mere craft to an art form.
 His designs, featured in his book ‘The Gentleman and Cabinet-Maker's Director,’ continue to inspire woodworkers to this day.

-Born in 1751 in England, William believed in making fine furniture accessible to all.
+Born in 1751 in England, Thomas believed in making fine furniture accessible to all.
 His designs, showcased in ‘The Cabinet Dictionary,’ focused on affordability without compromising quality.
+His designs went on to influence hundreds of cabinetmakers throughout England.

 Gustav Stickley